27 Historical Fiction Books About Women in STEM

 Book Summary

-This fascinating historical fiction takes a look at Marie Curie’s real path in life alongside an alternate timeline that explores how science could have changed for all of us if she made one different choice.
+This fascinating historical fiction explores Marie Curie’s real path in life alongside an alternate timeline that examines how science might have changed for all of us if she had made a different choice.

 In 1891, Marie was engaged to a promising mathematician, but his mother insisted that Marie was too poor for him to wed.
-After he broke her heart, Marie left Poland to attend the Sorbonne to study chemistry and physics.
-She eventually went on to be the first woman to win a Nobel Prize.
+After he broke her heart, Marie left Poland to study chemistry and physics at the Sorbonne.
+She eventually became the first woman to win a Nobel Prize.

-But what if she had stayed in Russian Poland where education for women was restricted, instead of studying science in Paris and meeting Pierre Curie?
-Through the parallel stories, we see what could have happened if a great scientific mind was denied opportunity and access to education.
+But what if she had stayed in Russian Poland, where women’s education was restricted, rather than studying science in Paris and meeting Pierre Curie?
+Through the parallel stories, we see what could have happened if a great scientific mind had been denied opportunity and access to education.

 Book Summary